 In mid-June, one year after releasing a report about the threats posed by social-media platforms to young people’s mental health, U.S. surgeon general Dr. Vivek Murthy issued another advisory, this time calling for the application of a warning label stating that “social media is associated with significant mental health harms for adolescents.”
 Such a label, which would require congressional authorization, is not intended to be a cure-all: Murthy has also called for legislation to stop tech companies from collecting sensitive information, exposing young people to violent and sexual content, and using addictive features—like autoplay and infinite scroll—that “prey on developing brains.”
 In addition to such laws, which enjoy bipartisan support, Murthy recommends the establishment of “healthy digital environments” like phone-free zones in schools and moderate social-media use at home.

 There is mounting evidence—much of it cited by Murthy—linking social media to the youth mental-health crisis.
-So it is odd that many of the surgeon general’s modest proposals have provoked strong critical reactions not only from the usual suspects in Silicon Valley but also from academic researchers like UC Irvine’s Candice Odgers and free-speech advocates like Nico Perrino, director of the Foundation for Individual Rights and Expression.
+So it is odd that many of the surgeon general’s modest proposals have provoked strong critical reactions not only from the usual suspects in Silicon Valley but also from academic researchers like UC Irvine’s Candice Odgers and free-speech advocates like Nico Perrino, executive vice president of the Foundation for Individual Rights and Expression.

 It’s true that the details of the surgeon general’s warning label—visual salience, frequency, exact phrasing, etc.—have not yet been determined.
 And yes, social media has benefits for some young users, especially those belonging to marginalized groups, for whom the online communities can serve as a lifeline and vehicle of self-expression.
 But when the country’s young people spend an average of almost five hours a day on social media, and half of them claim that using the platforms “makes them feel worse about their bodies,” while 75 percent say they wish social-media companies would do more to shield them from cyberbullying and online harassment, it is no longer possible to dismiss their concerns as a “moral panic.”